albal/Matrix/README.md

 Also Included a small python script to send OpenHardwareMonitor data to the lcd.(see other repository for windows c sharp app(uncomplete))

+And working on a C sharp app see detail here: https://github.com/Tek465B/OHM_To_MatrixO

 ![Breadboard](http://s10.postimg.org/roe0sj1ll/tisplay_breadboard.png)

 Circuit Diagram